martijnvermaat/monoseq/doc/development.rst

 These are some general todo notes.
 More specific notes can be found by grepping the source code for ``Todo``.

-* Read sequences from FASTA or other formats.
 * Read annotations from BED track.
 * User guide.
 * User definable stylings.